pacificclimate/bbox-demo/README.md

 - Hover to dynamically highlight features.
 - Selecting a feature open the **Data Download Panel** and provides a link to download the GeoJSON for the feature.

+### BC Freshwater Atlas Lake & River Search

+- Search for rivers and lakes by name (supports partial matches).
+- Suggestions appear as you type; selecting one zooms the map to the feature and highlights it.

 ### Point Plotter:

 - Input coordinates (BC Albers, WGS 84, Web Mercator) to plot reference points.